iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 <p align="center"><img src='.\Images\mnist-upload.png' width=500px></p>

 Next is we will install python dependencies.
-For example, Keras and PyTorch are not pre-installed in the Collab notebooks.
-To get them we can use `pip install` in collab notes.
+For example, Keras and PyTorch are not pre-installed in the colab notebooks.
+To get them we can use `pip install` in colab notes.
 You can try to search for the Code Snippets as well if there is already a code that you can add to the notebook to install some dependencies.

 ```python
 !pip install -q keras
 ```

-Actually, Collab is smart enough to figure out what you are trying to do and provide the code snippet for you.
+Actually, colab is smart enough to figure out what you are trying to do and provide the code snippet for you.
 For example if we try importing an missing dependency, it would automatically flag it and open up the code snippets.

 <p align="center">
  <img src='.\Images\Codesnippet-install.png' width=700px>